silvacms/documentation/source/cluster/index.rst

 Silva High-Availability Installation
 ====================================

-For sites with lots of traffic, only one Zope server to handle all the incoming traffic might not be enough.
-You have to setup a cluster in that case.
+For sites with lots of traffic, only one Zope server to handle all the incoming requests might not be enough.
+You have to setup a cluster in this case.
 The cluster will be composed of a database server, multiple Zope servers using this database and of a load balancer that distributes the incoming traffic among the different Zope servers.

-Each of those components can be installed on separate servers.
+Each of those components can be installed on separate servers, or on the same.

 Depending on your requirements, you can configure the database server in two different ways: